Mean: A calculation of adding up all of the numbers in a set field and dividing the result by how many numbers were on the list.

 - evaluates job roles and pay grades as necessary to ensure a fair structure.

-This pattern from the UK economy as a whole is reflected in the make-up of Sands Heritage Ltd.'s workforce, where the majority of front-line employees/workers are women, while the majority of supervisors, line manager and senior manager roles are held by men.
+This pattern from the UK economy as a whole is reflected in the make-up of Sands Heritage Ltd.'s workforce, where the majority of front-line employees/workers are women, while the majority of line manager and senior manager roles are held by men.

 How does Sands Heritage Ltd.'s gender pay gap compare with that of other organisations?